lsst-dm/sattle/README.rst

     # Run the container
     docker run -p 9999:9999 sattle

+For USDF the container is run via apptainer.
+First logon to the sattle machine, then sudo to get access to sattle.
-For USDF use, the container is run via apptainer, you need to bind the output to local files.
+You can then pull the latest sattle build and run the generated .sif file.
+You need to bind the output to local files.
+Replace the ticket number with the most current branch.

 .. code-block:: bash

+    sudo -i -u sattle

+    apptainer pull --force docker://ghcr.io/lsst-dm/sattle:tickets-dm-51091

     apptainer --debug run  --contain  --no-home  --pwd /output / --env-file ~sattle/.credentials.sh /